Daddy Issues (The Vampire Diaries)

-"Daddy Issues" is the 13th episode of the second season of The CW television series, The Vampire Diaries and the 35th episode of the series overall.
-It originally aired on February 3, 2011.
-The episode was written by Kevin Williamson and Julie Plec and directed by Joshua Butler.
+"Daddy Issues" is the thirteenth episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the 35th of the series.
+It aired on The CW on February 3, 2011.
+The episode was written by series developers Kevin Williamson and Julie Plec, and directed by Joshua Butler.

 Plot

 Tyler (Michael Trevino) finds Caroline (Candice Accola) after what Jules (Michaela McManus) told him and asks her if she knew about Mason.
 Caroline admits that she did and Tyler loses his temper for a while and throws her against the car.
 He leaves upset and Caroline gets to Stefan (Paul Wesley) right away to inform him that Tyler knows about Mason and that he and Damon are also vampires and the ones who killed Mason.
 She asks him to talk to Tyler so he won't go to Damon (Ian Somerhalder) because if Damon finds out he will kill him.

 At the Gilbert house, Jenna (Sara Canning) is surprised when she sees John (David Anders) in the house and wants to know why he is back in town.
 John informs her that he is Elena's (Nina Dobrev) biological father and leaves.
 Meanwhile, Damon gets upset with Stefan for bringing John back to town to help them since he cannot trust him but Stefan believes that after Elena's deal with Elijah, they do not have many options since they cannot kill an Original and John knows how to do it.

 Tyler is confused with the whole situation about Mason and Jules tries to convince him that he belongs with the rest of the pack and that vampires are their enemies.
 She wants him to leave town so she can teach him how to survive but Tyler does not want to leave his mother.
 Jules leaves and goes to a trailer in the woods where he finds Brady (Stephen Amell), another werewolf, while Stefan gets into Tyler's house to talk to him.
 Tyler is scared and tries to get away but Stefan tells him that he will not hurt him and that he just wants to talk to him.

 Jonas (Randy J. Goodwin) tries to talk to Bonnie (Kat Graham) but Bonnie is mad because she trusted Luka but Luka betrayed her.
 She also informs him that she knows he is working with Elijah and Jonas reassures her that Elijah wants to protect Elena and that he will personally make sure that Elena and her friends will not get hurt.